FindMySchool LogoFindMySchool

 The STEM club focuses on hands-on project-based learning.
 Computer games creation club attracts pupils interested in software development.
 The 3D modelling and printing club gives students exposure to cutting-edge manufacturing technology.
 These are not passive observation sessions; students work directly with equipment and design briefs inspired by real-world construction and engineering problems.
 The school's partnerships with construction companies mean that some student projects are reviewed and critiqued by professional practitioners, raising the perceived stakes and authenticity.

 Film club explores visual media and cinematography.
 Myth Mania engages pupils with storytelling and imagination.
 Debate Club develops argumentation skills; philosophy club encourages critical thinking.
 Law club introduces pupils to the legal system.
 Wargaming and Dungeons and Dragons attract students seeking creative problem-solving in fantasy settings.
-Reading for pleasure club combats summer slide and fosters a reading culture.
+Reading for pleasure club combats summer slide and encourages a reading culture.
 The range is notably inclusive; there are pathways for pupils interested in STEM, humanities, arts, and social engagement.

 KS3 and KS4 revision clubs, chemistry support, mathematics support, and built environment support sessions are offered throughout the week.
 These are not remedial in tone; rather, they represent tiered learning that allows pupils to deepen understanding or accelerate ahead.
 Psychology support for sixth formers preparing for higher education, NEA drop-in sessions for A-level coursework, and innovate support for T-Level students embed rigour into the extracurricular fabric.
 Homework clubs exist for younger pupils requiring quiet, supported study space.